Exploring Electric Hybrid Water Heaters: Advantages and Disadvantages

 Types

-Several types of electric heat pump water heaters are available for purchase:
+Several types of electric heat pumps are available for purchase:

 The integral electric heat pump water heater is a single package that includes the pump connected to the storage tank and factory-installed resistance heating elements for backup heating.
 Installation is similar to that of a standard storage tank, except for the condensate drainage requirements.